wdawson/okta.github.io/_source/_posts/2018-06-14-php-crud-app-symfony-vue.md

 ## Create the Movie Database

-Let’s quickly create a MySQL database and user to use for our project (you can of course use a different database engine like PostgreSQL or Sqlite if you prefer):
+Let's quickly create a MySQL database and user to use for our project (you can of course use a different database engine like PostgreSQL or Sqlite if you prefer):

 ```
 mysql -uroot -p